peejaywk/VinylRack/testing.md

 ![AddNewProductError](docs/images/Test-014-Error.png)

 The cause of this was an incorrect href tag for the product image when displaying the 'noimage.png' file as the user did not add an image with the product.
-The href tag was trying to reference a URL that didn't exist hance the error being raised.
+The href tag was trying to reference a URL that didn't exist hence the error being raised.
 The href tag was changed to point to the default 'noimage.png' file and this fixed the problem.

 See [GitHub change log](https://github.com/peejaywk/VinylRack/commit/86211f5a32ae751d164933b41dbca0e5918f1932) for the exact changes made.

 ### Stripe Payments
 During testing it was noticed that Strip was processing all payments in USD instead of GBP.
 This was easily changed by setting `STRIPE_CURRENCY='gbp'` in the settings.py file.

-The Checkout page was also also displaying the credit card charge amount in USD.
+The Checkout page was also displaying the credit card charge amount in USD.
 See image below:

 ![CreditCardChargeError](/docs/images/Test-023-IncorrectCurrency.png)